 Then again, if you only had one day to spend at Universal Orlando, would you have enough time to take advantage of all that is offered at both parks?
 Probably not.
 And that's intentional on Universal's part.
 Once you commit to purchasing park-to-park tickets, you'd likely want to spend at least two full days at the resort -- and maybe stay overnight at one of its great on-property hotels.
 Universal has leveraged the popularity of its Harry Potter attractions to persuade visitors to stay longer and send more money with them.

 Building the two Potter lands at two separate parks was a bold move on Universal's part.
-Adding a train that connects the two lands and requiring park-to-park passes in order to board it was even bolder.
+Adding a train that connects the two lands and requiring park-to-park passes to board it was even bolder.
 It's likely a brilliant strategy.
-Read more in my editorial, Why the Hogwarts Express may change everything at Florida's theme parks.
+Learn why the Hogwarts Express may change everything at Florida's theme parks.